 By the time a shopper reaches checkout, they have already decided they want the product.
 What kills the sale is anxiety — "Is this site safe?
 What if I need to return it?"

 Return policy snippet.
-Drop a one-liner under the Place Order button:
+Put a plain-language one-liner under the Place Order button so shoppers know what happens if the product is not right.

 Real-time field validation.
 WooCommerce does basic HTML5 validation but does not flag errors until submit.
 Add inline validation with a lightweight script or a plugin like WooCommerce Checkout Field Editor so the email field turns red immediately if the format is wrong, rather than after the customer clicks Place Order.